-OFG standards use this simple approach everywhere possible: contouring landscapes for rainwater retention; creating living soil to sponge up water, filter pollution and sequester carbon; and installing climate-appropriate plants to create wildlife habitat and a sense of place.
+OFG standards use this simple everywhere possible: contouring landscape for rainwater retention; creating living soil to sponge up water, filter pollution and sequester carbon; and installing climate-appropriate plants to create wildlife habitats and a sense of place.

 The Ocean Friendly Gardens program is Surfrider Foundation's volunteer-run landscape education, hands-on training and advocacy program.
 In addition to providing valuable information to property owners on how landscapes and hardscapes can prevent water pollution, we encourage landscape professionals to incorporate the program’s principles into their business practices.
 Chapters also use the program to motivate local governments to support OFG-oriented policy changes for existing and new development.